Working with UK Merchants

 - When setting up their payment account, users will see UK versions of the setup screens.

-- UK users must complete setup prior to accepting payments (US merchants can defer some elements).
+- UK users must complete setup and be verified by WePay prior to accepting payments (US merchants can defer some

 - On checkout, specify GBP for currency.